-That reality would demand that at least one major world power adopt a specific cryptocurrency or multiple cryptocurrencies as its main form of currency, undergoing a transition process that would take years to decades.
+That reality would demand that at least one major world power adopt cryptocurrency or multiple cryptocurrencies as its main form of currency, undergoing a transition process that would take years to decades.
 But how close are we to beginning that transition?
 And which major country will be the first to make a move?

 The race to be the first country to adopt a digital currency is over.
 Already, the Marshall Islands have created their own cryptocurrency as a form of national legal tender.
 Though the country only has a population of 60,000, it’s garnered a lot of attention.